mwiens91/sm64-route-optimizer/README.md

 ```

 where the array on the right-hand side of the assignment can contain
 times (in seconds) as integers or decimal numbers.
-For example, we can
+For example, you can
 add three times for the fifth star on Lethal Lava Land "Hot-Foot-It into
 the Volcano" by modify the array as follows: